Staff Portal Student Portal Apply Now

 • Minimum GPA of 3.0 or higher.

-Graduates are prepared for diverse careers across natural resource management, environmental conservation, sustainable development, and forestry industries.
+Graduates are prepared for diverse careers in forestry, conservation, climate policy, and natural resource industries.

 Department Contact

-Contact the Department of Forestry, School of Natural Resources, for admissions and program enquiries.
+Contact the Department of Sustainable Tropical Forestry, School of Natural Resources, for admissions and program enquiries.

 Mailing Address